 Story is rarely the focus of competitive games—usually relegated to barks or standalone PVE modes—but Overwatch is an especially interesting case.
 It’s sold as caring deeply about its world and characters, but usually just pulls very thin narrative threads together with a vague air of “coolness.”
 More often than not, hero reveals and additional voice lines do little more than add a few more pieces to spotty world-building.

-Ashe is the second character in the last year (see also: Brigette) who has direct ties to another existing hero (she leads the gang McCree used to run with).
+Ashe is the second character in the last year (see also: Brigitte) who has direct ties to another existing hero (she leads the gang McCree used to run with).
 She’s also now the second “cosplay cowboy/rebel outlaw” character in the game’s future setting—which brings that extremely confusing and threadbare idea into sharper focus.

 McCree’s own backstory was moved away from a far more problematic, racist concept.
 Which raises the question: why does the world of Overwatch value this kind of secondhand addition to the story?